rgesteve/tryk8s/README.md

 ssh -F ssh_config controller
 ssh -F ssh_config <any_worker>
 ```
 Note that the workers don't expose public IPs, so the controller is configured as a jumpbox.
-Moreover, forwarding is enabled when you log on to the controller so that you can also log on any of the workers from there.
+Moreover, forwarding (`-A`) is enabled when you log on to the controller so that you can also log on any of the workers from there.

 For a quick test, you can run the following (note that `ansible` is installed with the virtual environment
 ```